sandangel/ngrx-utils-deprecated/README.md

 This is a library provide cli tools, util functions, decorators to help reduce boilerplate and speedup your devs when working with ngrx using class based Action approach.

+> The latest stable version is 1.2.1, you should use it instead of 1.2.0, which is will not work because I have published wrong folder.

 Inspired from [ngrx-actions](https://github.com/amcdnl/ngrx-actions) by @amcdnl

 After version 1.2.0, We have decided to move codebase to monorepo for a bigger project, with full features cli, and support more store util functions, operators...